Round Vase, Mobach, Utrecht

 140,00

-Klaas Jaan Mobach founded Mobach Keramiek in 1895, establishing a family-run ceramic workshop in Utrecht, Netherlands.
+Klaas Jan Mobach founded Mobach Keramiek in 1895, establishing a family-run ceramic workshop in Utrecht, Netherlands.
 Originally known as the Utrechtse Pottenfabriek, Mobach Keramiek has become renowned for its handcrafted vases and pots, distinguished by their innovative designs, exceptional quality, and blend of traditional techniques with modern influences.

 Ceramic vase no. 746 is a notable example of Mobach Keramiek’s craftsmanship.
-Designed by Klaas Jaan Mobach in the 1930s, this piece embodies the geometric shapes, bold lines, and contrasting colours that define the Art Deco style of the era.
+Designed by Klaas Jan Mobach in the 1930s, this piece embodies the geometric shapes, bold lines, and contrasting colours that define the Art Deco style of the era.
 The vase’s elegant design and meticulous hand-finishing reflect the artistic vision and attention to detail for which Mobach is celebrated.

 Made from high-quality earthenware, the vase bears the number 746 and “Mobach Utrecht” engraved on its base, confirming its authenticity and origin.
 It is in good condition despite its age, with small chips on the rim.